wenjie2wang/splines2/README.md

 The latest version of package is under development at [GitHub](https://github.com/wenjie2wang/splines2).
-If it is able to pass the building check by Travis CI, one may install it by
+If it is able to pass the automated package checks, one may install it by

 ``` r
 if (! require(remotes)) install.packages("remotes")